henkjannl/TravelWallet/making_of/Readme.md

 I thought it would be a cool idea to make IKEA style assembly instructions.
 Creating the assembly instructions actually took more time than building the 3D model.

-I documented the workflow since this can also be useful for more serious purposes (for folks who want to design a cupboard).
+I documented the workflow since this can be useful for more serious purposes.

 All files used to compile the manual are in a separate directory named `manual`.
 The assembly instructions are in one Inkscape file named `_User Manual.svg`.
 All images are vector based which translates well to pdf.
 The pdf file `User Manual.pdf` was created by simply saving this Inkscape file as pdf.